KCL-BMEIS/OOP/week7A.md

 ---
 name: aggregation

-# Aggregation
+# Association: aggregation

-Aggregation implies a tighter relationship between two classes
+Aggregation implies a weak association between two classes

 This applies in situations where one class holds a reference to another, but does not otherwise 'own' it